Types of Degrees Construction Engineering Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Construction Engineering Tech.
-About 4.5% of those with this major are international students.
+Construction Engineering Tech appeals to people across the globe.
+About 4.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia